OpenNMT/CTranslate2/docs/guides/transformers.md

 ## BERT

-[BERT](https://huggingface.co/docs/transformers/model_doc/bert) is pretrained model on English language using a masked language modeling objective.
+[BERT](https://huggingface.co/docs/transformers/model_doc/bert) is a pretrained model on English language using a masked language modeling objective.

 CTranslate2 only implements the `BertModel` class from Transformers which includes the Transformer encoder and the pooling layer.
 Task-specific layers should be run with PyTorch as shown in the example below.